sass/sass/accepted/color-4-new-spaces.md

 #### Gamut Mapping

 Browsers currently use channel-clipping rather than the proposed [css gamut mapping algorithm][css-mapping] to handle colors that cannot be shown correctly on a given display.
-We've decided to provide `color.to-gamut()` as a way for authors to opt-into the proposed behavior, aware that browsers may eventually choose to provide a different algorithm.
-If that happens, we will consider adding an additional algorithm-selection argument.
-However, the primary goal of this function is not to match CSS behavior, but to provide a better mapping than the default channel-clipping.
+Moreover, there is still active discussion among the CSS working group and browser vendors about what the best gamut mapping algorithm is, with the currently-specified algorithm widely considered to be sub-optimal.
+As such, we want to avoid baking it in as the default for Sass such that any change would require a deprecation period.

+At the same time, we expect gamut-mapping to be very useful for Sass authors working with wide-gamut color spaces, enough so that we want it to be available without needing to wait on the CSSWG to come to a consensus on the best algorithm.
+To that end, we've decided to provide `color.to-gamut()` but *require* a `$method` argument for forwards-compatibility with better gamut mapping algorithms.

+Initially, there will only be two available arguments for `$method`:
+`local-minde`, the gamut mapping algorithm specified in Color 4 at the time this spec is written, and `clip` which will just clip any channel values that are out-of-range for a given color space.
+However, we expect to expand this to additional algorithms in the future, and to eventually make it optional and have its default match the behavior of CSS.

 #### CSS Color 5